elhomosiguiente/api-ai-unity/README.md

 #### Text requests

-Another way to make requests is **text requests**.
-In this case result will not fire `OnResult` event, all work will be done synchronously.
+Another way to make requests is through **text requests**.
+In this case, results will not fire the ‘OnResult’ event.
+All work will be done simultaneously.

 ``` csharp
 public void SendText()